 Just as talents are innate, so are weaknesses.
 A bear can be taught to dance, but it shouldn’t.
 It’s a powerful beast, and rather than stop its being fearful, ways must be found for weaker persons to coexist with it that don’t involve shackles.

 Heath’s strength of passion for his work proved to be his fallibility.
 It can only be speculated as to whether therapy for sleeplessness could have prevented this catastrophic accident, but I believe focus on honing the strength of acting skill would be helped by recognising the dark, obsessive side to his talent.
-But perhaps that’s like telling an Olympian that there’s risks involved.
+But perhaps that’s like telling an Olympian that there’s risks involved in their sport.

 For anybody concerned that medications from their doctor(s) create a risk, the local pharmacist can be a source of impartial information.
 They may also be aware of practitioner’s prescribing habits that may not be in your best interests, however they may then prefer that you switch to natural alternatives.
-In which case your GP should have access to databases giving contra-indications …. and on it goes!
+In which case your GP should have access to databases giving contra-indications …. and on it goes in a loop!
 Geoff